UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 - Poll Voltages
   - Enabled to poll the voltages on the Area's Zones.
 The ELK doesn't push voltages changes, they must be polled.
 By default this is False.
 Enabling this creates more traffic so this is off by default.
 You can query individual zones to get updates in a program, or enable to have then updated with each short poll.
 - Zones Violated
-  - The number of Zones currently in Logical Status of Violated.
-This does not meant the zone caused an Alarm, it only means the zone logical status is Violated
+  - The number of Zones currently in Logical Status of Violated, regardless of the Armed Status.
+This does not mean the zone caused an Alarm, it only means the zone logical status is Violated
 - Zones Bypassed
   - The number of Zones currently in Logical Status of bypassed